siddharths067/HuHubaProject/README.md

 I have removed my firebase Web Server API key to prevent unauthorized usage.
 I have sent the API key to Mr Rohit Prakash, Please replace it in helloworld.py line number 13 	api_key="".

+Now everyone can use this , no need for API Key.

 ## About - helloworld.py
 This is a straight forward flask server ,